dustinpfister/blog_posts/_posts/threejs-buffer-geometry.md

 renderer.render(scene, camera);
 ```

 This might prove to be a good start at least, but in order to really know what is going on with face normals I might need to use some kind of helper to see what the direction of each normal vector is.
 With that said in this example I am making use of the THREE.VertextNormalsHelper which I can add to a project on top of the threejs file.
 This file should be located in the examples folder of the threejs Github repository.
+However depeding on what revision you are using the type of file that you need might not be there anymore.
+If you are using the module form of threejs you will need to use the JSM file, if you are still using an older version of threejs the js folder might still be there.

+There might be [more then one way to go about making a normals attribute](https://stackoverflow.com/questions/29202480/three-js-calculating-vertex-normals), but the quick and simple way might be to just call the [compute vertex normals method](/2022/04/22/threejs-buffer-geometry-compute-vertex-normals/) of the geometry.

 ### 1.3 - The uv attribute